lighthouse on top of cliff

 The truth is, playing small is a defense mechanism as we try to protect ourselves from envy.
 We tell the person who feels a lack that we are the same.
 I’m suffering just like you.
 Please don’t attack me.

-By dimming our light, we are confirming the nightmare of the other person.
+By dimming our light, we are confirming the other person’s nightmare.
 You are unconsciously telling them that they are right to feel that way.
 My light seems to threaten you, so I will hide it.
 And by hiding your light, you leave them in the dark.

 The Arrogance of Guilt

 The dream we believe in is that if two people are involved, and one is successful, the other is a loser.
-This is a zero-sum game.
+This is a zero-sum mindset, in which one individual’s expansion is falsely seen as another’s contraction.

 With this belief in separation, we no longer become observers of the movie; we become critics.
 You look at your plot (health, wealth) and the plot of your neighbor (poverty, sickness) and declare that one script is better than the other.

 We use these scripts as a comparison tool rather than see the “failing” script as a call for love.
 By feeling guilty, we are confirming the failing script’s judgment.
-You agree with your neighbor’s belief of being a failure.
+You agree with your neighbor’s belief that you are a failure.

 Success isn’t a reason to hide.
 It’s a method we use to show others that their script isn’t defined.
 I see the same success in myself that I see in you, regardless of what appearances look like.